AliAshoori/Beard-API/README.md

 # Beard (RESTful) APIs
-This repository is an attempt to practice clean coding and tacke challenges that could happen on everyday life of developers.
+This repository is an attempt to practice clean coding and tackle challenges that could happen on everyday life of developers.
 The main  story is to deliver a few set of RESTful APIs with respect to RESTful designs and principles.
 The endpoints take care of placing orders and retrieving them from a database.
 To find out more about technical concept please read the following. (yet to be completed)

 _The codebase is still under development and new changes may be pushed to the repository sooner or later, but, the inital intention was an attemp to demonstrate clean-codign and providing different content negotiations to produce the response with or without HATEOS.
 And hopefully, this has been achived to some extent._